spacetelescope/jwst/README.md

 ![STScI Logo](docs/_static/stsci_logo.png)

-This package inputs raw data from the James Webb Space Telescope (JWST), namely imagery and spectroscopy, and performs a series of calibration steps that result in a standard data product usable for science.
+This package processes raw data from the James Webb Space Telescope (JWST), for both imagers and spectrographs, and performs a series of calibration steps that result in a standard data product usable for science.
 [More information on running this pipeline, including explanations of specific stages and how to obtain reference files, can be found here.](https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline)